All Articles

 Push notifications

-Push notifications in React Native require platform-specific setup (APNs for iOS, FCM for Android) plus a server-side notification service.
+Push notifications in React Native require platform-specific setup involving APNs for iOS and FCM for Android, plus a server-side notification service.
 Expo Notifications simplifies this significantly for Expo projects.
 For non-Expo projects, react-native-firebase is the standard.

 The integration pattern we use: notification tokens are stored server-side and associated with the user account.
 When a notification needs to be sent, the server sends it through the notification service to all active devices for that user.
 This handles the common case of a user with multiple devices and eliminates the need for clients to manage their own notification subscriptions.